simao/gush/README.md

 is not synced on deploy, and this dir can hold important information for the compilation.

-## Stop using `rx-scala`

-This complicates things quite a bit without getting us anything in Return, at least for the time being, it feels a bit over-engineered.

-Stop using `rx-scala` and just use plain scala `Streams`.
+## Use Akk to implement publish/subscribe

-We can also start using `akka` to manage the publish/subscribe nature of the esper <-> gush communication.
-That would be simpler than using `rx-scala` and probably more future proof.
+We can start using `akka` to manage the publish/subscribe nature of the esper <-> gush communication.

+The idea is to kill the dependency between binlog classes <-> esper classes, and use the actor model instead of having these two modules so tied together.

 ## Remove hardcoded configuration values